-Sections that have no entries must be preserved.
+Sections that have no entries may be dropped.
 Any lines before the first section are send back with the section name of None.

-- stream (file) configuration file input stream - section\re regular expression for detecting stanza headers
+- stream (file) configuration file input stream - section_re regular expression for detecting stanza headers

 Returns sections in the form of (section name, lines of text)